TunaSandwinch/chess/README.md

 # chess
-chess project from the odin-project
+command line chess project from the odin-project's ruby course